erezsh/Preql/README.md

 It is designed for use by data engineers, analyists and data scientists.

-* Preql compiles to SQL at runtime.
+* Compiles to SQL at runtime.
 It has the performance and abilities of SQL, and much more.

+    * Support for Postgres, MySQL and Sqlite. (more planned!)

+    * Escape hatch to SQL, for all those databse-specific features we didn't think to include

 * Programmer-friendly syntax and semantics, with gradual type-checking, inspired by Typescript and Python

 * Interface through Python, HTTP or a terminal environment with autocompletion

-* Escape hatch to SQL, for all those databse-specific features we didn't think to include

-* Support for Postgres, MySQL and Sqlite. (more planned!)

 **Note: Preql is still work in progress, and isn't ready for production use, or any serious use yet**